disintegrate-es/disintegrate/README.md

 ## Acknowledgments

 Disintegrate is inspired by the ideas presented in the talk [Kill Aggregate!](https://www.youtube.com/watch?v=DhhxKoOpJe0) by Sara Pellegrini, exploring new possibilities for modeling business concepts from event streams.
-We would like to express our gratitude to the speaker for sharing their insights and sparking innovative thinking within the software development community.
+We would like to express our gratitude to the speaker for sharing her insights and sparking innovative thinking within the software development community.

 While preserving the core concepts from the video, Disintegrate introduces additional features that enrich the developer experience and bring the ideas into practical implementation: